DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 * __S48__ will turn the toy associated with the column on and off depending on the state of solenoid 48.
 * __S48 Green__ will set the rgb led associated with the column of the file to green depending on the state of solenoid 48.
 * __S48 Green Blink__ will set the rgb led associated with the column of the file to green blinking depending on the state of solenoid 48.
-* __W32 Red Blink 500 5__ will make a rgbled blink red for 5 times with a interval of 500ms when switch 32 is activated.
+* __W32 Red 2500 5__ will make a rgbled blink red for 5 times within a duration of 2500ms when switch 32 is activated.
-* __W32 Red Blink 250 5 F200__ same result as previous example but the color will fadin and out in 200 millieconds.
+* __W32 Red 2500 5 F200__ same result as previous example but the color will fadin and out in 200 millieconds.
 * __W36 I32__ sets the output associated with the column to intensity 32 as long as switch 32 is active.